 - Disability Income Rider – This rider will allow for payments to be made if you should become disabled and unable to earn an income for a certain period

-- Return of Premium (ROP) Rider – This rider will provide a refund of the premiums that were paid into the life insurance policy, should you survive the entire “term,” or duration of the policy.
+- Return of Premium (ROP) Rider – This rider will refund the premiums paid into the life insurance policy should you survive the entire “term” or duration of the policy.

-But a quote is just one small factor and is really just a starting point when seeking this type of coverage.
-You also want to be sure that you have the very best protection for your specific needs.
-That is why working with an independent agent who can help you in determining which carrier you will qualify for – as well as the best price – is what is key.
-An independent agent can also help you in comparing several different policies side-by-side and determining from there which plan will be the best one for you.
+But a quote is just one small factor and a starting point when seeking this type of coverage.
+You also want to ensure you have the best protection for your needs.
+That is why working with an independent agent who can help you determine which carrier you will qualify for – as well as the best price – is key.
+An independent agent can also help you compare several different policies and determine which plan will be the best for you.

-As an example, let’s take a look at a 35-year old male who is looking for $250,000 in coverage.
-Based on the mortgage life insurance calculator, for a 30-year term insurance policy, it is easy to see the difference in cost, based on the different carriers, as well as how the applicant would be viewed in terms of rating.
-For example, as a Standard rated policyholder, he would pay between $41.50 and $42.72 per month, depending on the company.
+For example, in 2023, let’s look at a 35-year-old male looking for $250,000 in coverage can start around $21 per month if you can qualify for the best rate class.
+For example, a Standard rated policyholder would pay between $41.50 and $42.72 monthly, depending on the company.
 In this case, he would generally be considered to be in “average” health for someone of his gender and age.

 However, on the other end of the spectrum, if he was considered to be in excellent health, with an excellent family health history, he could almost cut his monthly rate in half.
-This could make a tremendous difference in the total amount that he would pay in policy premiums – especially over a 30-year period.
-What many people do not realize is that not all mortgage protection insurance companies will rate their applicants the same.
+This could significantly affect the total amount he would pay in policy premiums – especially over 30 years.
+Many people do not realize that not all mortgage protection insurance companies will rate their applicants similarly.
 So, while one carrier might rate this applicant as a Standard, another might rate him as a Preferred – with all other factors being equal.
-This is why it is so important to work with an independent agent who can help you to shop and compare.
+This is why working with an independent agent who can help you shop and compare is essential.

 What Mortgage Protection Is Not

-When obtaining a mortgage, it’s important to understand what mortgage protection is – and what it is not.
-This is because many people often confuse this type of coverage with another common coverage that is required by mortgage companies if you have less than 20% down on your home.
+When obtaining a mortgage, it’s essential to understand what mortgage protection is and is not.
+This is because many people often confuse this type of coverage with another typical coverage that mortgage companies require if you have less than 20% down on your home.
 PMI, or private mortgage insurance, is a type of insurance protection that will protect your lender in the case of default by a borrower.

-Lenders will require borrowers who have low down payments to purchase PMI in order to protect their financial interests – and it will cost you more each month for the PMI premium.
-If, however, you have put a down payment of 20% or more on your home, you won’t have to worry about this coverage.
+Lenders will require borrowers with low down payments to purchase PMI to protect their financial interests – and it will cost you more each month for the PMI premium.
+If you have put a down payment of 20% or more on your home, you won’t have to worry about this coverage.

-What to Consider Before Purchasing this Type of Policy Insurance Policy
+What to Consider Before You Buy Mortgage Protection Insurance Policy

-If you have a mortgage on your home and you want to ensure that your loved ones can continue to reside there, then it is essential that you provide them with a way to pay off the mortgage debt.
-We can help you do that by finding the best mortgage protection insurance for your specific needs.
+If you have monthly mortgage payments on your home and want to ensure that your loved ones can continue to reside there, you must provide them with a way to pay off the mortgage debt.
+We can help you by finding the best mortgage protection insurance.

-We work with over 30 different insurance carriers – so we can work with you in finding the policy, the benefits, and the premium that fits with your unique situation, even if you have various pre-existing health issues.
-So, to take the next step in making sure that your loved ones can remain in the place that they call home now, and in the future.
+We work with over 30 different insurance carriers.
+So we can work with you in finding the policy, the benefits, and the premium that fits your unique situation, even if you have various pre-existing health issues.
+So, to take the next step in ensuring that your loved ones can remain where they call home now and in the future.